dipdup-io/stone-packaging/docs/pages/usage/execution.md

 # Executing cairo program to obtain execution trace, memory, and AIR inputs

+This document guides the user through installing and running Cairo programs to obtain execution traces, memory and AIR inputs, as well as creating and verifying tests.

 ## Installing Rust

 In order to run the program you need to install Rust.
 Follow the instructions on the official website [here](https://www.rust-lang.org/tools/install).